Valyreon/cryptor-wpf-project/README.md

 Application provides data validation so any textbox with an invalid entry will be marked with a red **X** on the right side and it's tooltip will contain an explanation.

-During encryption or encryption user will be presented with a progress bar and a text area where application will log it's progress.
+During encryption or decryption user will be presented with a progress bar and a text area where application will log it's progress during the operation.

 #### Testing